-The China-Australia Year of Tourism celebrates the close relationship between our two countries and recognises the importance of the China market for Australia’s tourism industry.
+The 2017 China-Australia Year of Tourism celebrated the close relationship between our two countries and recognised the importance of the China market for Australia’s tourism industry.

-Australia’s events includes Ministerial trade missions to China, Tourism Australia and state and territory tourism organisations marketing campaigns and airline cooperative marketing partnerships, a business events showcase, sporting and cultural events and educational exchanges.
+A variety of events were staged in both Australia and China, including Ministerial trade missions to China, Tourism Australia and state and territory tourism organisations marketing campaigns and airline cooperative marketing partnerships, broadcast projects, a business events showcase, sporting and cultural events, as well as educational exchanges.

 Particular highlights included the staging of the first ever AFL match in China between Port Adelaide and the Gold Coast Suns; the signing of Memorandum of Understandings between Tourism Australia and significant Chinese industry players including Bank of China, Ctrip and China Union Pay; and the announcement that Amway had selected Cairns as the destination of an 8,000-10,000-strong incentive trip in 2018.